vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-yugabytedb-grpc-replication/yugabytedb-grpc-transformers.md

 {{< note title="Important" >}}

-The above mentioned transformers are only expected to be used with logical replication when the [plugin](../using-logical-replication/key-concepts#output-plugin) being used is `yboutput`.
+The above mentioned transformers are only expected to be used with gRPC replication.

 {{ < /note >}}